belkacemkadri29-png/Data_project/README.md

 The second script generates adversarial examples using a Projected Gradient Descent (PGD) attack on labeled or unlabeled training data.
 The resulting poisoned datasets are used for adversarial training of both supervised and unsupervised models.

 Note :
-It is worth noting that the output datasets should be numerical and structured in a tabular format, with features organized as columns and samples as rows.
+It is worth noting that the input datasets should be numerical and structured in a tabular format, with features organized as columns and samples as rows.

 ## Usage and Key Functionalities